Steptoe and Son Ride Again: Plot

 Later on, the gangsters turn up to collect the outstanding debt, but after some intimidation Harold manages to stave them off when he shows them that Albert has "died" and they will get their money when the insurance policy pays out.
 Later on, old friends of Albert's come to visit and pay their respects to Albert.
-They announce that they have arranged a funeral for him and this is not good news for either of the Steptoes.
-Later one of Albert's friends asks if he could look at him for a final time.
-Knowing that the coffin is actually full of scrap metal, Harold makes the excuse that his father's face is all distorted because of a difficult visit to the lavatory which is what caused him to die.
+They announce that they have arranged a large funeral for him, which is not good news for either of the Steptoes as they had planned a very quiet service so that no one knows.
+Later on an entire army of mourners come to the Steptoe household for a wake.
+At this time the coffin has been filled with scrap metal equivalent to Albert's weight whilst he hides upstairs.

-Later on an entire army of mourners come to the Steptoe household.
-Along with them Mr Russell from the insurance company enters.
+Mr Russell from the insurance company arrives.
 Harold meets him to collect the proceeds - only to find out that all of the insurance money is to go to a lover that Albert met in 1949 while Harold was in the army in Malaya.
-A furious Harold asks why he did not cancel the insurance plan and Albert's only excuse is "I forgot."
+A furious Harold asks why he did not have the policy amended, but Albert's only excuse is "I forgot."
 Harold concocts a way of bringing Albert back to life.
 However once inside the coffin, Albert falls into a deep sleep and nothing seems to wake him up.
 Harold tries to wake him several times during the journey to the cemetery, however on the way he is hit in the head by the back door of a removal truck.
-They decide to take Harold to the hospital and carry on to the funeral without him.
+The mourners decide to take Harold to the hospital and carry on to the funeral without him.
 At the hospital Harold runs away and gets a taxi to the cemetery.